Savory Pumpkin and Roasted Garlic Flan

 METHOD:

-Heat the oven to 425°F. Butter the inside of eight 4-ounce ramekins and set aside.
+Heat oven to 425°F. Butter eight 4-ounce ramekins and set aside.

-Transfer the pumpkin pulp and garlic to a food processor or blender, and pulse to break up.
-Add the eggs, herbs, salt, pepper, and purée until the mixture is smooth.
-Add the cream and pulse or blend gently to mix in.
+In a food processor or blender, purée pumpkin, garlic, eggs, herbs, salt, pepper, and nutmeg until smooth.
+Add cream and pulse gently to combine.

 To Make Ahead: